dachcom-digital/pimcore-formbuilder/docs/90_FrontendTips.md

 Here is a way to implement the use of a different language for the frontend, while sending the correct format to symfony.

-In this example, following packages are used:
+In this example, following npm-packages are used:
 - "@chenfengyuan/datepicker": "^1.0.8",
 - "moment": "^2.24.0",